aiven/terraform-provider-aiven/docs/resources/kafka_connect.md

 Optional:

 - `kafka_connect` (Boolean) Allow clients to connect to kafka_connect with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+Only available in certain network locations.
 - `prometheus` (Boolean) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+Only available in certain network locations.

 <a id="nestedblock--kafka_connect_user_config--privatelink_access"></a>